OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 2.1.
 Design the Cloud Architecture
 --------------------------------------------------

 In order to get the most out of an OpenNebula Cloud, we recommend that you create a plan with the features, performance, scalability, and high availability characteristics you want in your deployment.
 We have prepared **Cloud Architecture Design guides** for :ref:`KVM and LXD <open_cloud_architecture>` and :ref:`vCenter <vmware_cloud_architecture>` to help you plan an OpenNebula installation, so you can easily architect your deployment and understand the technologies involved in the management of virtualized resources and their relationship.
 These guides have been created from the collective information and experiences from hundreds of users and cloud client engagements.
-Besides main logical components and interrelationships, this guides document software products, configurations, and requirements of infrastructure platforms recommended for a smooth OpenNebula installation.
+Besides the main logical components and interrelationships, these guides document software products, configurations, and requirements of infrastructure platforms recommended for a smooth OpenNebula installation.

 2.2.
 Install the Front-end
 --------------------------------------------------

-Next step is the **installation of OpenNebula in the cloud front-end**.
+The next step is the **installation of OpenNebula in the cloud front-end**.
 This :ref:`installation process <frontend_installation>` is the same for any underlying hypervisor.

 Optionally you can setup a :ref:`high available cluster for OpenNebula <frontend_ha_setup>` for OpenNebula to reduce downtime of core OpenNebula services, and :ref:`configure a MySQL backend <mysql>` as an alternative to the default Sqlite backend if you are planning a large-scale infrastructure.